oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```

 Here, `eyJhbGci...emhlaUJhZzBZ` represents the SD-JWT and `eyJhb...dYALCGg` represents a Disclosure.
 The Combined Format for Presentation does not contain a Holder Binding JWT as the outer container can be signed instead.

+Another specification and/or profile of this specification may define other mechanisms that enable
+enveloping in a single signed JWT more than one Combined Format for Presentation without a Holder
+Binding JWT.

 # Security Considerations {#security_considerations}